globus-labs/nvbl-database-examples/README.md

 The shell script `test_lookup.sh` runs `lookup.py` for each non-identical combination of (id,inchi,key,smiles)x(id,inchi,key,smiles).

+## Direct access to the nCoV database

+Some people with access to ALCF computers can access the nCoV database directly.

-## Tables
+### Tables

-The CoV database contains the following tables.
-These are not directly accessible via the REST API, but we provide information on them here for people who have direct access to the CoV database.
+The nCoV database contains the following tables.

 * Four tables for navigating among the ~4.2B entries obtained from the 24 sources listed at https://2019-ncovgroup.github.io/data/, with `id` being a unique per-table number; `md5` = `md5(smiles)`; `smi` a SMILES string; `ide` an identifier, in the form `XXX:identifier` (`XXX` being a three-letter source label, as defined at the web site); `key` an InChIkey; and `inc` an InChI.
   * `m2s(id, md5, smi)`